ranakizil/ranakizil.github.io/content/posts/cnn.md

 Flattening an image into a 1D vector introduces two major drawbacks:

 1. **Loss of Spatial Awareness:** Flattening destroys 2D spatial relationships.
 A pixel's position relative to its neighbors—up, down, left, and right—contains crucial visual patterns like edges, corners, and curves.
 Converting an image to a 1D line forces the network to relearn these spatial relationships from scratch.
 2. **Explosion of Parameters:** In a fully connected setup, every pixel connects to every neuron in the hidden layer.
-For a tiny $28 \times 28$ image with 128 neurons, that’s $784 \times 128 = 100,352$ weights in just one layer.
+For a tiny 28×28 image with 128 neurons, that’s $784 \times 128 = 100,352$ weights in just one layer.
 If we scale to a modern, high-resolution photo (e.g., $1080 \times 1080 \times 3$ color channels), a single layer would require **hundreds of millions of parameters**, leading to massive computational cost and severe overfitting.

 ---